pycodebe/django-docker-services/README.md

 Navigate to to http://127.0.0.1:8000

 ## Environment variables
-Create an .env file and and store it in app/ next to the /settings folder It should contain:
+Create an .env file and and store it in app/ next to the /settings folder.
+It should contain:
 ```
 SECRET_KEY=<your secret key>